opatiny/octanis-internship-workbook/docs/general/dailyReports.md

 - tried to set up an VNC server and clent to be able to connect remotely to the rpi
 - wired the lidar (motor is working for sure) and tried connecting to it through screen -> didn't work

+### 2019.11.07

+- managed to get the VNC server right on the robot and to connect to it as a client
+- worked on getting wifi on the vacrob -> succeded: USB dongle was required!
+- tried making `screen` on the lidar -> failed
+- weekly meeting